What is primal play?

 I was quite doubtful about experimenting with “primal” play before our first session.
 I had read on your website that it is something you recommend and enjoy, but the word “primal” I associated with “animalistic” and so I wondered how could this be appropriate in a bdsm encounter.
 Surely, I said to myself, animals satisfy their appetites without self-restraint, without concern for the boundaries of other animals, without seeking “consent.”
 OK, I thought, one could role-play pet owner and puppy, or even predator and prey, but the domme wouldn’t be able to enter into predatory behaviour fully, without risk to the submissive’s boundaries.
 And if the submissive gave way to “primal” urges, I worried, he might reach out for physical or sexual contact with the domme that would likewise cross her red lines.

-In this article I want to explore with you what primal play is to me and why I like it so much.
-To do that, I am first going to talk about those wonderful biocomputers that humans possess – our brains.
+In this article I explore what primal play is to me and why I like it so much.
+First, I will talk about our brains.

 Survival in the wilderness

 We are the pioneers in the evolution of human consciousness.
-It was only about 10,000 years ago that our ancestors built the first cities.
+10,000 years ago, our ancestors built the first cities.
 As civilization grew, survival no longer depended on the instant fight or flight of the wilderness.
-Survival and happiness now depend on tuning in to the overall situation involving ourselves, the people around us, and the total environment of the here and now.
-Perceptiveness, wisdom, and oneness are now the ingredients of effective and happy living.
-But our biocomputers are still programmed for wilderness fight or flight — for a fast release of adrenalin into the blood stream, and for rapid heartbeat — for automatic anger and fear.
-In our social interactions, our consciousness magnifies molehills and makes them into mountains — and this constant distortion destroys our energy, our insight, and our ability to love.
-Thus survival in the wilderness meant that we had to be programmed for instant paranoia — instant fear — instant anger — instant perception of duality.
-Survival in our world today means that we must have instant perceptions of oneness — of love — of compassion with everyone and understanding of everything around us.
+Survival and happiness now depend on tuning in to our relations with the people around us and the total environment of the here and now.
+Perceptiveness, wisdom, and oneness are the ingredients of happy living.
+But our brains are still programmed for wilderness fight or flight.
+A fast release of adrenalin into the blood stream, rapid heartbeat, and automatic anger and fear.
+In social interactions, we magnify molehills and make them into mountains.
+This constant distortion destroys our energy, our insight, and our ability to love.
+Thus survival in the wilderness meant that we had to be programmed for instant paranoia, instant fear and instant anger.
+Survival in our world today means that we must have instant perceptions of oneness, love, compassion with everyone and understanding of everything around us.
 When we learn to cut through our paranoid wilderness programming, we are on our way to higher consciousness and happiness.

 The three brains

-Humans have 3 brains: the reptile brain; the mammalian brain (limbic system); and the neo-cortex, or cognitive brain.
+Humans have 3 brains: the reptile brain; the mammalian brain (limbic system/emotional brain); and the neo-cortex, or cognitive brain.
 The reptile brain is the part that forms first and is the oldest part of our brain in terms of how we have evolved into the human animals that we are today.
 The reptile brain deals with our wilderness survival instincts and primal drives.
-It is a very deep and ancient part of us.
-It is a lower level of consciousness than our mammalian brain that deals with emotions.
+It is a deep and ancient part of us.
 Most of the time, humans tend to be in their neo cortex trying to solve day to day issues by thinking about them.
-We are very much in our heads.
-Indeed, our heads seem to get in the way of peace.
-Our heads create worry.
+Thinking creates worry.

 Liberation from worry